-Our Vision: The protection and restoration of the native biodiversity of the Wakatipu Basin through revegetation projects, collaboration, education and advocacy.
+Our Vision: To protect and restore the native biodiversity of the Wakatipu Basin through revegetation projects, collaboration, education and advocacy.

 Since humans first set foot on New Zealand, our native forests have reduced by 70% while our native bird species have been reduced by 30%.
 The Kowhai rich dry woodlands that used to be prolific in the Wakatipu Basin are one of the most threatened ecosystems in New Zealand, and also one of the least protected.